-Our Curriculum is based on the Australian Curriculum (AusVELS).
-AusVELS is the National Foundation to Year 10 curriculum that provides a comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.
+Our Curriculum is based on the Victorian Curriculum Foundation to Year 10 curriculum that provides a comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.

 The MPS curriculum is structured so that English and Mathematics receive the greatest time allocation within the school week.
 The school has developed a “workshop” approach to Reading, Writing and Mathematics.
-The programs in the key learning areas reflect DET Guidelines, AusVELS and support materials.
+The programs in the key learning areas reflect DET Guidelines, Victorian Curriculum and support materials.

 All classes are organised into collaborative planning teams at each year level and this provides our teachers to focus and enhance student wellbeing, curriculum delivery and the daily organisation that is required to run our programs. .

-The school and classroom culture is based on the core philosophy and understandings of the TERRIFIC values and promotes thinking as expressed in the schools authentic Inquiry model and the AusVELS Curriculum.
+The school and classroom culture is based on the core philosophy and understandings of the TERRIFIC values and promotes thinking as expressed in the schools authentic Inquiry model and the Victorian Curriculum.